Skip to content

 Create a new NPL project using the npl init command:

-npl init --name my-project
+npl init --projectDir my-project

 This command will: